Ircama/hostp2pd/README.md

 The current implementation has the following limitations:

-- tested with an Android 10 phone connecting to a Raspberry Pi 4 with Wi-Fi Direct protocol (and also using AP mode)
+- tested with an Android 10 smartphone connecting to a Raspberry Pi 4 with Wi-Fi Direct protocol (and also using AP mode)
 - At the moment, only one P2P GO active group is managed for a specific P2P-Device, even if more instances of hostp2pd are allowed, each one referred to a specific P2P-Device (generally a specific wireless wlan board).
 This is because *wpa_supplicant* appears to announce the P2P-Device id to the Android clients (ref. "device_name" in the related configuration, which is the same for all groups) and not the specific active P2P GO groups; likewise, it is not known how an Android client can inform *wpa_supplicant* to enrol a specific group of a known P2P-device through the default Wi-Fi Direct user interface.
 Notice also that some wireless drivers only allow one P2P-GO group; in case more P2P-GO group are defined, only the first one in the configuration file is used (e.g., the first group listed by the *wpa_cli* `list_networks` command including `[P2P-PERSISTENT]`); in case a persistent group is active, it is linked to the *wpa_supplicant* configuration with same SSID.
 If a group is not created, the first P2P client connection creates a dynamic group; all other P2P client connections are enrolled to the same group.
 - Tested with only one station; two or more stations should concurrently connect to the same persistent group.
 - Only the first persistent group configured in *wpa_supplicant.conf* is used; other groups can be defined in the configuration, but they are not automatically activated.